PREngineer/Company-Interview-Exercises/US News & World Report/README.md

 ## Task 1 - (task1.sh)

+Based on the description of the task, it doesn't seem to be related to setting up SMB, NFS, FTP or any similar type of file share.
+It just sounds like the request is to create a folder in a shared machine and to make sure that all users have rwx permissions.

 This script assumes that the user running the script has permissions to create the folder in the path that they provide.

 To run it, the user should SSH in to the machine, copy the file, make it executable, and then execute it.
 Example: